 OTHER VOLUNTEER OPPORTUNITIES

 See below for more ways you can help!
-If you have any questions or would like to get involved, contact Volunteer & Program Manager, Sarah Perez-Stable at firstname.lastname@example.org or call (440) 892-1001.
+If you have any questions or would like to get involved, contact Director of Volunteer Services, Sarah Perez-Stable at firstname.lastname@example.org or call (440) 892-1001.

 - Grab your Key Club, youth group, company, athletic team, Kiwanis group or other friends and help Youth Challenge in the following ways: